xwmx/swiftly/Readme.markdown

     $HOME/.swiftly/cache/executable_filenename/last_modified_timestamp/executable_filenename

-The `swiftly` executable can also be used in place of the `swift` program and should behave the same in most cases, eg, when running `swiftly` with no arguments, the Swift REPL will launch.
+The `swiftly` executable can also be used in place of the `swift` program and should behave the same.
+For example, when running `swiftly` with no arguments, the Swift REPL will launch.

 ## Installation